Social Security Disability & Supplemental Security Income

 Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) are two of the most important federal benefits programs for disabled Americans who are unable to work.
 The Social Security Administration (SSA) runs these programs, and has extensive application and evaluation procedures for people who wish to obtain these benefits.

 Getting these benefits for yourself or a loved one can be an overwhelming process, but it doesn't have to be.
-At The Law Firm of Alex Dell, PLLC, we have highly experienced attorneys and a team of knowledgeable, compassionate staff that helps people throughout New York & Florida.
+At The Law Firm of Alex Dell, PLLC, we have highly experienced attorneys and a team of knowledgeable, compassionate staff that are helping people nationwide.
 People turn to our firm because we not only have decades of combined experience handling SSD and SSI claims, but also take the time to make the application process easier for our clients.
 Unlike many law firms, our social security lawyer helps people with their SSD/SSI cases from the beginning, starting with their initial application.
-With offices across Albany, NY; Plattsburgh, NY; and Sarasota, FL, we are prepared to help guide you throughout the entire process.
+We are prepared to help guide you throughout the entire process.
 Contact us today to schedule a consultation.

 How to Qualify for Social Security Disability